 Charles Kandler

-Charles Kandler, London silversmith, no record of apprenticeship or freedom.
-Charles, a German from Saxony, arrived in London in 1727 and entered his first mark (New Standard and Sterling) that same year in partnership with James Murray.
+Charles Kandler (Carl Rudolph Kändler) b.1695, a German from Saxony.
+Charles was mentioned in 1710 as apprenticed to goldsmith Jacob Irminger in Dresden.
+He arrived in London in 1727 and entered his first mark (New Standard and Sterling) that same year in partnership with James Murray.
 Murray died within a few months and Kandler registered new marks – New Standard (KA with a mitre above) and Sterling (CK with a pellet or mullet below in a shaped shield).
 He also used an unregistered mark (CK with a mitre above).
 Kandler’s early work shows a unique style, decidedly German in form.
+From 1730 he worked for the goldsmith and banker Henry Jernagan (Jerningham) in Russell Street, Covent Garden.

-The identity of this highly important maker remains a mystery.
-Evidence points to Kandler having close family connections with Johann Joachim Kandler, the prized porcelain modeller at the Meissen factory, with whom he shared many similarities of style.
+The identity of this highly important maker was a mystery until recent research showed him to be the elder brother of Johann Joachim Kandler, the prized porcelain modeller at the Meissen factory, with whom he shared many similarities of style.

 Charles Kandler

-Charles Kandler, London silversmith, no record of apprenticeship or freedom.
-Charles, a German from Saxony, arrived in London in 1727 and entered his first mark (New Standard and Sterling) that same year in partnership with James Murray.
+Charles Kandler (Carl Rudolph Kändler) b.1695, a German from Saxony.
+Charles was mentioned in 1710 as apprenticed to goldsmith Jacob Irminger in Dresden.
+He arrived in London in 1727 and entered his first mark (New Standard and Sterling) that same year in partnership with James Murray.
 Murray died within a few months and Kandler registered new marks – New Standard (KA with a mitre above) and Sterling (CK with a pellet or mullet below in a shaped shield).
 He also used an unregistered mark (CK with a mitre above).
 Kandler’s early work shows a unique style, decidedly German in form.
+From 1730 he worked for the goldsmith and banker Henry Jernagan (Jerningham) in Russell Street, Covent Garden.

-The identity of this highly important maker remains a mystery.
-Evidence points to Kandler having close family connections with Johann Joachim Kandler, the prized porcelain modeller at the Meissen factory, with whom he shared many similarities of style.
+The identity of this highly important maker was a mystery until recent research showed him to be the elder brother of Johann Joachim Kandler, the prized porcelain modeller at the Meissen factory, with whom he shared many similarities of style.

 Charles Kandler